dwf/rescued-scipy-wiki/NumPyProConDiscussion.rst

   * Are we interested in xmaple-style "worksheets" with embedded plots and (possibly) pretty-printed results?

-    * **GV** I have tryed to offer part of this functionality throught [`http://gael-varoquaux.info/computers/pyreport`_ pyreport], eventhought it does not offer the interactive part of the notebooks.
+    * **GV** I have tryed to offer part of this functionality throught `pyreport <http://gael-varoquaux.info/computers/pyreport>`_, eventhought it does not offer the interactive part of the notebooks.
 At least it ease editor agnostic and uses files that are still standard python files.

 * OpenMath_ cut-and-paste?